Acanthus cultivation

 acanthus

 Photo of acanthus in flower.
-The flowers of this plant are arranged in what looks like an elegant floral stick.
+The flowers of this plant are arranged in what looks like an elegant floral stick

 Acanthus (Acanthus mollis L.) is a spectacular ornamental plant that never goes unnoticed and is widely used in gardening.
-It stands out for its large size, its flower, showy and original, its robust appearance, its elegant bearing and the voluminous set of its leaves.
+It stands out for its large size, its flower, showy and original, its robust appearance, its elegant appearance and the voluminous set of its leaves.

 Below is an entire acanthus cultivation guide: care, irrigation, land preparation, fertilization, how to multiply the plant and possible diseases and pests.